-David Gow, QBE’s Head of Major Loss Property Claims says the BOM report is extremely helpful for those engaged in the insurance, risk and mitigation industry.
+Arron Mann, General Manager of Short Tail Claims at QBE, says the BOM report is extremely helpful for those engaged in the insurance, risk and mitigation industry.

-“The BOM’s La Niña watch announcement is a great opportunity for brokers and customers to plan ahead and make sure we’re all prepared and ready if an extreme weather event does eventuate.”
+“The BOM’s La Niña announcement is vitally important information for brokers and customers – it enables us all to plan and make sure we’re prepared for the higher than average rainfall that’s likely to occur.”

-This may result in torrential rain, floods, cyclones and storms, all of which can have a big impact for communities and businesses.
+This may result in torrential rain, floods, cyclones and storms – all of which can greatly impact communities and businesses.

 Reflections on historical La Niña impacts

-According to BOM analysis, 2010 and 2011 were the third-wettest and second-wettest calendar years on record for Australia, with 703 mm and 708 mm respectively recorded, both well above the long-term average of 465 mm2.
+According to BOM analysis, 2010 and 2011 were the third wettest and second-wettest calendar years on record for Australia, with 703 mm and 708 mm recorded respectively, both well above the long-term average of 465 mm.

-This period, which began in November 2010 and continued until January 2011, included the Brisbane floods, as well as other substantial floods in parts of New South Wales, Victoria, Western Australia and Tasmania.
+The heaviest rainfall during this period began in November 2010 and continued until January 2011, and included the Brisbane floods and other substantial floods in parts of New South Wales, Victoria, Western Australia and Tasmania.

-Severe tropical cyclones also hit Queensland during the last event, including Cyclone Yasi in January 2011 which was deemed the most powerful cyclone since 1918, which was also a La Niña year.
+Severe tropical cyclones also hit Queensland during the last event, including Cyclone Yasi in January 2011, which was deemed the most powerful cyclone since 1918, also a La Niña year.3

-With a 70% chance of a La Niña event on the horizon, it’s important for insurers and brokers to work closely with customers to evaluate cover now.
+As unnerving as it is, it’s no longer safe to make decisions based on the assumption that an extraordinary event is unlikely to happen.
+And, with a La Niña event on the horizon, Mann says it’s important for insurers and brokers to work closely with customers to evaluate cover now.

-“Check insurance policies with brokers and insurers to ensure there is adequate cover, especially for flood as it may be excluded under standard wordings,” says Gow.
+“Check insurance policies with brokers and insurers to ensure there is adequate cover, especially for flood, which may be excluded under standard wordings,” says Mann.

-“It’s also key that brokers remind their customers to assess and update their sum insured.
-Make sure to review not just the rebuild sum insured, but also the limits for the removal of debris, including any asbestos removal and temporary accommodation coverage, should the worst happen.”
+“It’s also essential brokers remind their customers to assess and update their sum insured.
+Be sure to review not just the rebuild sum insured, but also the limits for the removal of debris, including any asbestos removal and temporary accommodation coverage, should the worst happen.

-Craig Rogers, QBE’s Risk Engineering Manager, also recommends businesses review their exposure to storm and flood now in relation to potential damage to property, contents and stock.
+Craig Rogers, QBE’s Risk Engineering Manager, also recommends businesses review their storm and flood exposure, particularly concerning potential damage to property, contents and stock.

-“It's about being prepared and understanding your exposure, whether that relates to a private residence, or a commercial or industrial occupancy,” says Rogers.
+“It's about being prepared and understanding your exposure, whether that relates to a private residence, or a commercial or industrial occupancy,” he says.

 |What customers can do|

-Measures to prevent or minimise potential damage should also be front of mind for brokers and their customers.
+Measures to prevent or minimise potential damage should also be front of mind for brokers and customers alike.

 “Heavy rainfall may result in localised flooding, while windstorms may result in building damage.
 Inadequate planning and maintenance may increase the likelihood of property damage.”